Doug Morris: 12Tone Music Group

-In 2018, Morris founded the label 12Tone Music Group under Warner Music Group.
+In 2018, Morris founded the label 12Tone Music Group.
 His first signing to the label was American rapper Anderson .Paak.
+The label's assets were acquired by Warner Music Group in 2021.

 Founder of VEVO

 Morris's progressive digital strategies led him to become the first media executive to monetize online music videos, essentially helping to create the music video-on-demand market online.
-And nowhere is this more apparent than with the success of VEVO.

 As the founder (and former chairman) of VEVO, Morris partnered with Google chairman Eric Schmidt to launch the new premium music video and entertainment service in late 2009.
 Within its first month of launch, VEVO amassed an unprecedented 35 million unique viewers in the U.S., instantly making it the #1 music entertainment destination on the Web, according to comScore.

 Motown: The Musical

-In 2013, Morris served as co-producer and lead financier of the Broadway musical "Motown: The Musical".
-Based on the life story of legendary Motown founder Berry Gordy, and featuring classic songs from the Motown catalog, "Motown: The Musical" was nominated for four Tony Awards and was the top-selling new musical of the 2012–13 season.
+In 2013, Morris was co-producer and lead financier of the Broadway musical Motown: The Musical.
+Based on the life story of Motown founder Berry Gordy, and featuring classic songs from the Motown catalog, Motown: The Musical was nominated for four Tony Awards and was the top-selling new musical of the 2012–13 season.

 Awards and leadership

-Morris serves on the board of directors of CBS Corporation, The Robin Hood Foundation, The Cold Spring Harbor Laboratory, and The Rock -N- Roll Hall of Fame Foundation.
+Morris is on the board of directors of CBS Corporation, The Robin Hood Foundation, The Cold Spring Harbor Laboratory, and The Rock -N- Roll Hall of Fame Foundation.
 In 2003, the National Academy of Recording Arts and Sciences (NARAS) awarded Morris with the President's Merit Award, honoring his consistent creative commitment to artistic and entrepreneurial excellence and longstanding support for the music and world communities.
 In 2008, Morris was honored with City of Hope's Spirit of Life award, and in 2009, he received the NARAS Icons award as well as a star on the world-famous Hollywood Walk of Fame.
 In 2014, Morris was honored by the Songwriters Hall of Fame with the Howie Richmond Hitmaker Award in recognition of being a star maker in the music industry who has been responsible for a substantial number of hit songs.
 In 2015, he received an honorary doctorate from the Berklee College of Music in recognition of his achievements and influence in music, and for his enduring contributions to American and international culture.